80Ravin/Text-Adventure-Game/README.md

 1. Go to code, download the zip file
 2. Go to your downloads folder, extract the zip file
 3. Open the Text Adventure Game folder, and click on the Text Adventure Game application

+# IMPORTANT
+ The Beep Sound doesn't work on Mac, and Linux